Optimal Health is Different for Everyone

 A nutritionist may base a person’s optimal health on their blood levels for various nutrients and toxins.

-The nutritionist may focus on eliminating refined foods, drastically revising the patient’s diet, and recommending supplements to replace certain nutrients that the patient’s body may be deficient in.
+The nutritionist may focus on eliminating refined foods, drastically revising the patient’s diet, and recommending supplements to replace certain nutrients in which the patient’s body may be deficient.

 Each of the suggestions described above can benefit the patient in some way, but who’s right, and what’s best for you?